 Amid the chaos, friends and families are scrambling to find their loved ones.

 More than 17,000 people have joined a Facebook page to help people connect with their loved ones in the town.
 Locals and outsiders have posted desperate notes to try to figure out where their friends and family were on the night of the crash.

 Some posts bring relief – “Mom it is alisun and oceannie and rosaly we are all alive I love you,” one reads in French.

 Others look less promising.

-Multiple posts ask about Guy Bolduc, a singer who was performing at Musi-Cafe.
+Multiple posts ask about Guy Bolduc, a singer who was performing at Musi-Cafe in town.